Highlands Hammock State Park

 Highlands Hammock State Park is a 9000 acre park 4 mi west of Sebring in Highlands County, Florida, off U.S. 27.
 The park opened in 1931, four years before the Florida state park system was created.
 It was listed on the National Register of Historic Places in 2018.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 Ecology

 Flora

 Elevated boardwalks meander through an old-growth bald cypress swamp with cabbage palmettos, ferns, bromeliads, orchids and other epiphytes.
 Some trees are believed to be over a thousand years old, and one is possibly the largest oak in Florida, with a girth of over 36 ft.

 Fauna

 White-tailed deer, American alligators, gopher tortoises, frogs, otters, golden silk spiders, pileated woodpeckers, red-shouldered hawks, barred owls and Florida scrub jays are common in the park.
 Florida black bears, bald eagles, white ibis, gray squirrels, bobcats and the rare Florida panther are seen on occasion.

 History

 Local citizens, concerned about plans to turn the hammock into farmland, asked the Skipper family for the property in 1931 and promoted it as a candidate for national park status, an early example of grass-roots public support for environmental preservation.
 One of the prime movers behind the effort was Margaret Roebling, daughter-in-law of Washington Roebling.

 Though it never reached national park status, it became one of the four original Florida State Parks when the state park system was created in 1935.
 The Civilian Conservation Corps (CCC), established during the Great Depression, built a camp at Highlands Hammock as a headquarters, and developed additional park facilities and the beginnings of a botanical garden.